Sniper rifle: Telescopic sight

-The single most important characteristic that sets a sniper rifle apart from other military or police small arms is the mounting of a telescopic sight, which is relatively easy to distinguish from smaller optical aiming devices found on some modern assault rifles and submachine guns.

-The telescopic sights used on sniper rifles differ from other optical sights in that they offer much greater magnification (more than 4× and up to 40×), and have a much larger objective lens (40 to 50 mm in diameter) for a brighter image.
+Perhaps the single most important characteristic that sets a sniper rifle apart from other military or police small arms is the mounting of a telescopic sight, which is relatively easy to distinguish from smaller optical aiming devices found on some modern assault rifles and submachine guns (such as reflector sights).
+The telescopic sights used on sniper rifles differ from other optical sights in that they offer much greater magnification (more than 4× and up to 40×) and have a much larger objective lens (40 to 50 mm in diameter) for a brighter image.

-Most telescopic lenses employed in military or police roles have special reticles to aid with judgment of distance, which is an important factor in accurate shot placement due to the bullet's trajectory.
+Most telescopic lenses employed in military or police roles also have special reticles to aid with judgment of distance, which is an important factor in accurate shot placement due to the bullet's trajectory.

 Action

-The choice between bolt-action and semi-automatic, usually recoil operated or gas operated, is usually determined by specific requirements of the sniper's role in a particular organization, with each design having advantages and disadvantages.
+The choice between bolt-action and semi-automatic, usually recoil operation or gas operation for the latter, is usually determined by specific requirements of the sniper's role in a particular organization, with each design having advantages and disadvantages.
 For a given cartridge, a bolt-action rifle is cheaper to build and maintain, more reliable, and lighter, due to fewer moving parts in the mechanism.
 In addition, the absence of uncontrolled automatic cartridge case ejection helps avoid revealing the shooter's position.
-Semi-automatic weapons can serve both as battle rifle and sniper rifle, and allow for a greater rate (and hence volume) of fire.
+Semi-automatic weapons can serve both as a battle rifle and sniper rifle and allow for a greater rate (and hence volume) of fire.
 As such rifles may be modified service rifles, an additional benefit can be commonality of operation with the issued infantry rifle.
 A bolt action is most commonly used in both military and police roles due to its higher accuracy and ease of maintenance.
-Anti-materiel applications such as mine clearing and special forces operations tend to use semi-automatics.
+Special forces operators tend to prefer semi-automatic rifles over bolt-action rifles for certain applications such as detonating unexploded ordnance from a safe distance and penetrating reinforced structures that enemy combatants are using as cover.

 A designated marksman rifle (DMR) is less specialized than a typical military sniper rifle, often only intended to extend the range of a group of soldiers.
-Therefore, when a semi-automatic action is used it is due to its ability to cross over into roles similar to the roles of standard issue weapons.
-There may also be additional logistical advantages if the DMR uses the same ammunition as the more common standard issue weapons.
-These rifles enable a higher volume of fire, but sacrifice some long range accuracy.
+Therefore, when a semi-automatic action is used, it is due to an overlap with the roles of standard-issue weapons.
+There may also be additional logistical advantages if the DMR uses the same ammunition as the more common standard-issue weapons.
+These rifles enable a higher volume of fire, but sacrifice some long-range accuracy.
 They are frequently built from existing selective fire battle rifles or assault rifles, often simply by adding a telescopic sight and adjustable stock.

-A police semi-automatic sniper rifle may be used in situations that require a single sniper to engage multiple targets in quick succession, and military semi-automatics, such as the M110 SASS, are used in similar "target-rich" environments.
+A police semi-automatic sniper rifle may be used in situations that require a single sniper to engage multiple targets in quick succession; military semi-automatics, such as the M110 SASS, are used in similar "target-rich" environments.